brunorijsman/openssl-qkd/README.md

 # Structure of this report

-In this document I describe how we achieved the goals set forth by the OpenSSL integration challenge.
+In this report I describe how we achieved the goals set forth by the OpenSSL integration challenge.

 The report consists of multiple parts: